ktschroeder/Cloudless/README.md

 - maybe option for dropshadow beyond window ==> tried this, got messy

 Features noted in Windows Photos app:
-- True number displayed for "zoom zmount" where 100% is true resolution, even when best-fit in small window
+- True number displayed for "zoom amount" where 100% is true resolution, even when best-fit in small window
 - Slider for zoom, and dropdown for common round values like 50%, 500%.
 - "film strip" feature: thumbnails (in directory of current image?) for quickly selecting another image to view
 - favorites feature (?)